 A master trust’s board is bound to focus solely on the members’ interests, which can provide reassurance for existing scheme trustees around conflict management.

-The ability, subject to the due diligence of the transferring trustees and their advisers, to transfer the whole of an employer’s existing scheme to the master trust makes the wind up of an existing scheme easier.
-This is attractive to employers and trustees alike, but the ability to also bulk transfer a master trust section to another scheme (subject to scheme rules) is equally attractive.
+The ability to transfer the whole of an employer’s existing scheme to the master trust makes the wind up of an existing scheme easier.
+This is attractive to employers and trustees alike, but the ability to also bulk transfer part of a scheme to master trust (subject to scheme rules) is equally attractive.

 The impact of authorisation